padi/padi.github.io/_posts/dev/2017-02-24-profiling_vim.md

     :profile func *
     :profile file *

-    # do the slow task next, for example:
+    # do whatever's slow action that you want to record, for example:
-    :w sample_ruby_file.rb
+    :open sample_ruby_file.rb

     :profile pause